samus42/tkk/relayracecheese.md

 #### The people in the middle will forget to tell you.
 Or they'll miss a brand transfer which makes the counter worthless.
 At this point you'll need to have a good internal clock or keep glancing up at the balcony.
 #### It NEVER lets up.
-The Acolytes just keep coming.
-The balcony Knight keeps coming out, and you do **not** have a break.
+The Acolytes just keep coming, the balcony Knight keeps coming out, and you do **not** have a break.
 You do not get to run anywhere, or stand around on the center plate waiting.
 You will be moving and shooting **constantly**.
 #### Adds will get through
 And it's going to piss you off.
-If a Knight gets through, you might throw your controller at the wall (which you shouldn't they are expensive).
+If a Knight gets through, you might throw your controller at the wall (which you shouldn't because they are expensive).
 #### The balcony Knight will turn is back to you
 For some reason he wants to face the people in the middle.
 Up to the point you need to take your eye off him for a second to take care of an Acolyte.
 Then he'll spin and nail you.
 #### Right hand side has *no* cover
-Only people who can handle stress **really** well should take the right and side.
+Only people who can handle stress **really** well should take the right hand side.
 #### No running means almost no ammo recovery
 Popping a synth will be one of the most stressful things you do.
 Running out of special ammo will really hurt here.
 #### It's all on you